verbb/formie/docs/get-started/upgrading-from-v2.md

 Importantly, this change also means that you can now have **unlimited** fields in a form, so if you've been hanging out to make the biggest web form in history - your time is now!

-This won't mean anything for day-to-day use of Formie, but is useful to know if you're familiar with looking at the raw content of a submission
+This won't mean anything for day-to-day use of Formie, but is useful to know if you're familiar with looking at the raw content of a submission.

 ## Theme Config
 The `fieldInputContainer` key for Theme Config has been renamed to `fieldInputWrapper` to follow clear consistency with the terms "wrapper" and "container".